 I especially love the 4-oz size.

-I think it's the perfect size for my baby (since her feeding never goes beyond 4-oz anyway) and
+I think it's the perfect size for my baby (since her feeding never goes beyond 4-oz anyway) and not too bulky to bring to my workplace for pumping.

 PS: if your baby prefer narrow-neck bottles while your pump has a wide-neck breast shield, this bottle threader from Maymom helps you to pump right into your narrow-neck bottles, less milk transfer, less wastage.